Quick Highlights:

 Bachelor’s Degree – Related or Unrelated?

 All Master’s programs require the previous or concurrent completion of a Bachelor’s degree.
-Some want it in the same or a related field.
+Some programs will require a bachelor’s in the same or a related field.
 Others only need any completed Bachelor’s degree.
 If you are a strong candidate, many programs provide options to make up for missing prerequisite courses.

 Be sure to request your undergraduate transcripts ahead of time and arrange to have them sent directly to the graduate schools to which you’re applying.